stevegt/grid-cli/v2/doc/344-market.md

 4. **Decentralized Trie (DTrie)**
    - The DTrie structure facilitates efficient, distributed storage and retrieval of byte sequences.
    - Nodes store and manage sequence patterns in a Trie, enabling fast prefix matching and efficient storage.
+   - Integration of Trie caching strategies for sequence matching.

 ## Design Overview